As per National Institute of Mental Health, over 40 million adults in United States over the age of 18 are suffering from anxiety. (1)

 Both magnesium and calcium helps to relax the muscles and calm the nervous system.
 For some people magnesium consumption can cause diarrhea so be careful while taking it.
 Recommended magnesium dosage is 250mg 2 times in a day.
 Recommended calcium dosage is 500mg per day.

 Have you tried any of these methods?
+Do you have any anxiety blogs you religiously follow and want to share with us?
 Don’t forget to share your experience with us.
 If you have any concerns or suggestions, write to us in the comment section below.